 Apple’s AI Cryptography Fails Simple Lock Test

 While Apple’s technology itself could be seen as innovative and privacy-preserving in a very narrow view, their implementation of a closed ecosystem has dangerous lock-in effects.
 A properly open, standards-based approach could deliver these benefits while preserving the fundamental user agency and platform choice required for actual safety.
-Having led the design and delivery of encrypted virtual machines in 2010 and initiated field level client-side encryption of NoSQL in 2019, I can say with confidence there are better fundamental paths ahead for AI safety than what is being offered by Apple.
+Having led the early design and delivery of encrypted virtual machines in 2010 and delivered industry-changing field level client-side encryption of NoSQL by 2019, I can say with confidence there are better fundamental paths ahead for AI safety than what is being offered by Apple.

 Security and Privacy Checklist